ertanoe/wordpress-plugin/README.md

 <h4> Ticket Management </h4>

-The only thing necessary is to insert the shortcode <code>[weclappTicketing]</code> into one of your posts.
+The only thing necessary is inserting the shortcode <code>[weclappTicketing]</code> into one of your posts.
 Optionally, you can add the following fields to the formular using the shortcode parameters in brackets:

 * phone number (<code>phone_number=1</code>)